A Town Like Alice: Plot summary

 Now a wealthy woman (at least on paper), Jean decides she wants to build a well for the village so that the women will not have to walk so far to collect water: "A gift by women, for women".
-Strachan arranges for her to travel to Malaya, where she goes back to the village and persuades the headman to allow her to build the well.
-While it is being built, she discovers that, by a strange chance, Joe Harman survived and returned to Australia.
+She travels to Malaya, where she goes back to the village and persuades the headman to allow her to build the well.
+While it is being built she discovers that Joe Harman survived and returned to Australia.
 She decides to search for him.
 On her travels, she visits the town of Alice Springs, where Joe lived before the war, and is much impressed with the quality of life there.
 She then travels to the (fictional) primitive town of Willstown in the Queensland outback, where Joe has become manager of a cattle station.
 She soon discovers that the quality of life in "Alice" is an anomaly, and life for a woman in the outback is elsewhere very rugged.
 Willstown is described as "a fair cow".

 Meanwhile, Joe has met a pilot who helped repatriate the women, from whom he learns that Jean survived the war and that she was never married.
 He travels to London to find her, using money won in the Golden Casket lottery.
 He finds his way to Strachan's office, but is told that she has gone travelling in the Far East.
 Disappointed, he gets drunk and is arrested, but is bailed out by Strachan.
 Without revealing Jean's actual whereabouts, Strachan persuades Joe to return home by ship and intimates that he may well receive a great surprise there.

 While staying in Willstown, awaiting Joe's return, Jean learns that most young girls have to leave the town to find work in the bigger cities.
 Having worked with a firm in Britain that produced crocodile-leather luxury goods, she gets the idea of founding a local workshop to make shoes from the skins of crocodiles hunted in the outback.
-With the help of Joe and of Noel Strachan, who releases money from her inheritance, she starts the workshop, followed by a string of other businesses; an ice-cream parlour, a public swimming pool and shops.
+With the help of Joe and of Strachan, who releases money from her inheritance, she starts the workshop, followed by a string of other businesses: an ice-cream parlour, a public swimming pool and shops.

-The third part of the book shows how Jean's entrepreneurship gives a decisive economic impact to develop Willstown into "a town like Alice"; also Jean's help in rescuing an injured stockman, which breaks down many local barriers.
+The third part of the book shows how Jean's entrepreneurship gives a decisive economic impact to develop Willstown into "a town like Alice"; also, Jean's help in rescuing an injured stockman breaks down many local barriers.

-A few years later, an aged Strachan visits Willstown to see the results of Jean's efforts.
+A few years later, an aged Noel Strachan visits Willstown to see the results of Jean's efforts.
 He reveals that the money which Jean inherited was originally made in an Australian gold rush, and he is satisfied to see the money returning to the site of its making.
 Jean and Joe name their second son Noel and ask Strachan to be his godfather.
 They invite Strachan to make his home with them in Australia, but he declines the invitation and returns to Britain.